fzlychee2019/UUPDumpOnGitHub/README.md

        `0uv3y9tjqm0hjb51`
    - Click **Run workflow** to trigger the GitHub Action.

-## Step 4: View Your Fresh Windows ISO being baked from the Action's Output
+## Step 4: View Your Windows ISO being created from the Action's Output

 1. **Wait for the Action to Complete**:
    - The workflow will begin processing.
-This includes downloading the your Zips, extracting files inside then start baking your ISO.
+This includes downloading the your zips, extracting files inside then creates your ISO.
    - Wait for the action to finish.
 You can monitor the progress from the GitHub Actions interface.

 2. **Check the Output**:
    - Once the action completes, view the **logs** from the workflow run.
-   - You’ll see the URL to download your freshly made Windows ISO printed at the bottom in step "Upload Files & Getting Links".
+   - You’ll see the URL to download your ISO printed at the bottom in step "Upload Files & Getting Links".